heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3d4_valuation-to-credit-planning.md

 They may change as implementation reveals facts.

 ### 1. Evaluation Surface Inspection
-- Determine what numeric or structured value, if any, is available from `ExchangeEvaluationResult`
-- Document what can be safely consumed
+- Require `ExchangeEvaluationResult.allowed() == true`
+- Require snapshot to be an instance of `ValuationSnapshot`
-- Refuse planning if surfaces are insufficient
+- Refuse planning otherwise

 ### 2. Credit Planning Rules
-- Define adapter-owned rules for turning evaluation output into a numeric credit
-- Rules must be explicit and deterministic
-- Rules must not leak Core semantics
+- Use `ValuationSnapshot.totalAcceptedValue()` as the sole credit source
+- Treat zero-value acceptance as a refusal
+- Do not inspect per-item valuation for planning

 ### 3. Credit Planning Component
 - Likely artifact: `BalanceCreditPlanner`
 - Inputs:
   - `ExchangeEvaluationResult`
-  - `DeclaredExchangeRequest`
+  - Player identity (direct or derived)
 - Output:
   - `BalanceCreditPlan` or explicit refusal
 - No side effects

 ### 4. Non-Activating Wiring
-- Allow callers (e.g., sell command or future UI) to request planning
+- Allow callers to request planning
-- Do not enable execution paths
+- Do not enable mutation execution
 - Preserve Phase 3D.2 and 3D.3 behavior

 ---

 ## Open Questions (To Be Resolved)

-The following questions are intentionally unanswered:

-- Does `ExchangeEvaluationResult` expose total value, per-item value, or neither?
-- How are rejected items represented post-evaluation?
-- Are zero-value PASS results valid?
-- Are rounding or precision rules required?
-- Should partial acceptance ever produce a credit plan?
+- Should zero-value PASS ever produce a credit plan?
+- Should planning refusal be distinguishable from Core denial?
+- Should partial acceptance be surfaced later for UI only?

-These must be answered by inspection, not assumption.
+These must be resolved by inspection and testing, not assumption.

 ---